A proxy vote is when you appoint another person to vote on your behalf.

 A person can only be a proxy for:

-- close relatives (husband, wife, civil partner, parent, grandparent, brother, sister child or grandchild)
+close relatives (the spouse, civil partner, parent, grandparent, brother, sister, child or grandchild of the applicant)

 The person appointed as proxy must be eligible to vote.

 Application to vote by proxy at a particular election or referendum